Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 Building a technological and sustaniable world, where digital transformation gives us a leap towards better opportunities.
 Mechatronics, in addition to artificial intelligence, are part of the tools that allow us to manage, the development of solutions that will allow my contribution to a better world.

-My efforts are given in supporting companies in the development of sustainable projects with the enviroment with initiatives of continuos improvement and optimization of production processes with the help of disruptive technological tools to achieve results of impressive acts.
+My efforts are given in supporting companies in the development of sustainable projects with the environment with initiatives of continuos improvement and optimization of production processes with the help of disruptive technological tools to achieve results of impressive acts.